 - Discord: dis.gd/contact

-- Document everything — Screenshot the leak with URL visible and timestamp
+- Document everything -- Screenshot the leak with the URL visible and a timestamp

-- Don't engage — Never contact leakers directly, it often makes things worse
+- Don't engage -- Never contact leakers directly.
+It almost always makes things worse

-- File DMCA takedowns — Start with the source, then Google de-indexing
+- File DMCA takedowns -- Start with the source platform, then request Google de-indexing

-- Check for spread — Search for the leaked content on other platforms
+- Check for spread -- Search for the content on other platforms immediately

-We've created detailed guides for removing content from every major platform:
+We've written step-by-step guides for every major platform:

 | Platform | Success Rate | Avg.
 Removal Time | Guide |